jeffsu/upbeat/README.md

   * interval: defaults to 10000
   * matches: (array or string) regular expression to test against the returned http payload.
   * lambda: (array or string) a function that should return a boolean (if its matches is not enough)
+  * headers: Hash of headers to be used

 Example: